koka-lang/madoko/support/madoko-local/readme.md

 * `mount-directory`
   : The server only provides access to files and
     subdirectories under the mount directory but not outside of it.
-If not given, the last specified directory is used; if this is the first run the current working directory is used.
+If not given, the last specified directory is used (which is stored in the local configuration file).
+If this is the first run the current working directory is used.

 Options: